LukasZahradnik/PyNeuraLogic/docs/rules_mapping.rst

     R.h(V.X) <= R.feature(V.X),

-Up until now, nodes were required to have edges; otherwise, the relation :code:`R.h` could not be satisfied.
-With the additional rules, that is not the case anymore - the second rule will be satisfied for any node with features.
-Let's take a look at how the mapping changed for this template on the query :code:`R.h(1)`
+Up until now, to successfully derive :code:`R.h`, the nodes were required to have edges.
+To mitigate this, we can add a second rule which will be satisfied for any node with some features.
+Let us take a look at how the mapping changed for this template on the same query :code:`R.h(1)`

 .. image:: _static/rulecomputationgraph_tworules.svg
     :alt: Computation graph with two rules
     :align: center

-We introduced the rightmost branch highlighted with the magenta color by adding the second rule.
-This branch has the same structure as the right one - there is an aggregation node and node that aggregates body relations, but there isn't much to aggregate.
+Now, this additional rule introduced the rightmost branch highlighted with the magenta color.
+Note that this branch has the same structure as the left one, i.e. there is an aggregation node and node that "combines" the body relations.
+Nevertheles, in this case, there isn't much to combine nor aggregate.

-The interesting part here that might be unclear is the behavior of the topmost node that corresponds to the query - how are its two input branches handled?
-They are aggregated - by default, they are summed.
+Another interesting point to note here is the operation of the topmost node that corresponds to the query, which now has multiple inputs, too.
+Consequently, these need to be combined somehow which, by default, is a (weighted) summation again.

 Graph Readout
 *************

 Up until now, we have been working with queries on top of one entity - node.
-What if we wanted to compute the value of relation :code:`R.h` for all available nodes and then somehow aggregate them into one value, i.e., do graph readout?
+What if we wanted to compute the value of relation :code:`R.h` for all available nodes and then somehow aggregate them into one value, i.e., do a "graph readout"?

-It could be done by listing out relations for all nodes in a single body, but in this case, we can leverage yet again the expressiveness of relational learning.
-We can just say, "Aggregate all values of relation :code:`R.h` for all entities :code:`X` that satisfy the relation."
+For that, we can yet again leverage the elegant expressiveness of relational logic.
+We can simply state, "Aggregate all values of the relation :code:`R.h` for all entities :code:`X` that satisfy the relation."
-We will use a different query, :code:`R.q`, for the readout for this case.
+Let us use a different query, :code:`R.q`, for the readout in this case.

 .. code-block::